How education and upbringing influenced the life of Ben Affleck. A timeline of key moments.

 In 2006, Ben Affleck appeared alongside then-Senator Barack Obama at a rally in support of Proposition 87, which sought to reduce petroleum consumption in favor of alternative energy.

-Between 2007 and early 2010, Ben Affleck traveled in the region of the Democratic Republic of Congo, which inspired him to later co-found the Eastern Congo Initiative.
+Between 2007 and early 2010, Ben Affleck traveled in the Congo region.

 In 2007, Ben Affleck appeared in a global warming awareness video produced by the Center for American Progress Action Fund.
-Also in 2007, Affleck admitted he was not "particularly good at being green".
+Also that year, Affleck admitted he was not "particularly good at being green".

 In 2007, Ben Affleck filmed a public service announcement for Divided We Fail, a nonpartisan AARP campaign seeking affordable, quality healthcare for all Americans.